Day Tripper: Release and reception

-"Day Tripper" / "We Can Work It Out" entered the UK Singles Chart (at the time, the Record Retailer chart) on 15 December, at number 2.
+"We Can Work It Out" / "Day Tripper" entered the UK Singles Chart (at the time, the Record Retailer chart) on 15 December, at number 2.
 Although three singles had previously entered at number one, (Note: These were "Jailhouse Rock" in 1958 and "It's Now Or Never" in 1960 by Elvis Presley, alongside "The Young Ones" by Cliff Richard and the Shadows in 1962.)
-"Day Tripper" / "We Can Work It Out" was the first ever UK Singles Chart debut at number 2.
+"We Can Work It Out" / "Day Tripper" was the first ever UK Singles Chart debut at number 2.
 It would then hold the top position for five consecutive weeks.
 The single also failed to top the national chart published by Melody Maker in its first week – marking the first occasion since December 1963 that a new Beatles single had not immediately entered at number 1.
 Although it was an immediate number 1 on the NMEs chart, the Daily Mirror and Daily Express newspapers both published articles highlighting the apparent decline.
 (Note: When asked by the Express whether this marked a "change in Beatlemania", Harrison attributed it to the unusual practice of marketing two songs instead of one.)

 The record was the Beatles' ninth consecutive chart-topping single in Record Retailer and their tenth on the country's other charts, and for the third year in succession they had the Christmas number 1 hit as well as the top-selling album.
-"Day Tripper" / "We Can Work It Out" was also the band's fastest-selling single in the UK since "Can't Buy Me Love" in 1964.
+"We Can Work It Out" / "Day Tripper" was also the band's fastest-selling single in the UK since "Can't Buy Me Love" in 1964.
 Alan Smith, the reporter assigned to cover the Beatles' UK tour for the NME, commented: "Anyone who says they're finished – particularly with 'Day Tripper' / 'We Can Work It Out' at No. 1 in the NME Chart in its first week – must be out of his head!"
 (Note: In his appreciation of the Beatles for Melody Maker before the single's release, Mike Hennessey wrote: "Their success is so completely without parallel that it always amuses me to see such and such a group rated as 'second only to the Beatles'.
 It's like saying brass is second only to gold.
 Even more fanciful are the popular press references to the Beatles being 'knocked off the No. 1 spot'.
 Nobody has ever knocked the Beatles off the No. 1 spot – they're way out of reach.")

 In the US, both songs entered the Billboard Hot 100 on the week ending 18 December.
 In early 1966, "We Can Work It Out" spent three non-consecutive weeks at number 1, while "Day Tripper" peaked at number 5.
 The single was certified gold by the Recording Industry Association of America, for sales of 1 million or over, on 6 January.
 The record topped charts in many other countries around the world, although "We Can Work It Out" was usually the favoured side.
 (Note: In West Germany, the song's airplay was restricted due to concerns that "tripper" sounded like the German word for gonorrhea.)